 Title No. Sem.
 Grade Prerequisite Description Advanced Metal Technology 2351 1 10-12 Metals Technology This course provides more extensive laboratory time not available in Metals Tech.
-Emphasis will be placed on problem solving through process technology.
-Design and planning skills will be broadened.
-Layout skills, stock calculation, and other operations will be improved.
+Students will learn problem solving through process technology; broaden design and planning skills; and improve layout skills, stock calculation, and other operations.
 The work for this class will be mostly independent study and based on a proposal on which the student and instructor agree.
 Students will understand the skills they have learned in Intro and Metals and how they can be used for Kingdom work.
 This class gives students the opportunity to plan and lead in the redemptive work of both fixing what is broken and creating new.
 Advanced Woods Technology 2356 1 10-12 Woods Technology This course provides more extensive laboratory time not available in Woods Tech.
-Emphasis will be placed on problem solving through process technology.
-Design and planning skills will be broadened.
-Layout skills, stock calculation, and other operations will be improved.
+Students will learn problem solving through process technology; broaden design and planning skills; and improve layout skills, stock calculation, and other operations.
 The work for this class will be mostly independent study and based on a proposal on which the student and instructor agree.
 Students will understand the skills they have learned in Intro and Woods and how they can be used for Kingdom work.
 This class gives students the opportunity to plan and lead in the redemptive work of both fixing what is broken and creating new.
 Construction 2341 1 10-12 Intro to Ind.
 Tech. or House Repairs Students learn many skills and procedures required for construction of a house including electrical, plumbing, framing, and more.
 Students learn through hands-on projects.
 Students also learn the basic requirements of building code laws.
 This class gives students a chance to be part of a community and develop a sense of belonging.
 Students will develop an understanding of their own gifts and how they can use them to bless those around them.
 Students will understand that the skills they learn in this class can be used for Kingdom work and will be given opportunities to take part in the redemptive work of both fixing what is broken and creating new.
 House Repairs 2316 1 9-12 None In this course students will learn knowledge and skills that will help the future homeowner maintain and do simple repairs for a future home.
 Students will work with many different components of a house including drywall, electrical, plumbing, painting, and other common home repairs.
-This course is helpful to both young men and women.
 Students will learn to be good stewards of the homes God has given us.
-Additionally, we will learn how God made various products in our home and we can use them to make homes aesthetically pleasing.
+Additionally, we will learn how God made various products in our home and how we can use them to make homes aesthetically pleasing.
 Introduction to Industrial Technology 2311 1 9-12 None Students learn how to use some of the procedures, safety, tools, and materials associated with drafting, woodworking, metalworking, and manufacturing.
-Classroom lessons, drawings, and projects are used to develop basic skills in each of these areas.
-Shop safety rules are learned and applied in this class.
 This class gives students a chance to be part of a community and develop a sense of belonging.
 Students will develop an understanding of their own gifts and how they can use them to bless those around them.
 Students will understand that the skills they learn in this class can be used for Kingdom work and will be given opportunities to take part in the redemptive work of both fixing what is broken and creating new.